Matters — Q1 2025

 Mar 26: Deferred

-Clay Academy, Inc. is proposing an amendment to the Planned Development District at the southwest corner of Potters House Way and Truth Drive, which would revise the project's site plan and development standards.
-The amendment adjusts the approved conceptual plan for the property.
+Clay Academy, Inc. applied for an amendment to Planned Development District No. 655 at the southwest corner of Potters House Way and Truth Drive, with the city planning staff recommending approval pending an amended conceptual plan.
+The proposal was approved by the City Council.

 Mar 26: Approved